Is Your Diet Aging You?

 "Poor-quality foods, like trans fats, cause inflammation -- and aging is basically a chronic inflammatory state," says Timothy Harlan, MD.
 He's assistant professor of medicine at Tulane University School of Medicine.
 "Can you look older because you're eating crap?
 Absolutely."

 For example, eating too much sugar and processed carbohydrates (like pasta, bread, and baked goods) can lead to damage in your skin's collagen, which keeps your skin springy and resists wrinkles, says Andrea Giancoli, MPH, RD.
 She's a policy analyst for Beach Cities Health District.

 What's more, these foods put your overall health on the line.
 They are tied to diseases like heart disease and diabetes, she says.

 Other foods, like fruits and vegetables, are good for your skin.

 Foods to Limit

-1. Potato chips and French fries.
+Potato chips and french fries.
 Anything that's deep-fried in oil can add to inflammation throughout your body.
-Especially avoid trans fats, which can raise LDL "bad" cholesterol and lower HDL "good" cholesterol.
-Check food labels on baked goods and crackers, and avoid “partially hydrogenated oils” and “vegetable shortening.”
+Especially avoid trans fats.
+It can raise your LDL "bad" cholesterol and lower HDL "good" cholesterol, which increases your risk for heart disease.

-3. Hot dogs, bacon, and pepperoni.
+Hot dogs, bacon, and pepperoni.
 Processed meats are usually high in saturated fats and have nitrates in them.
 Both of those can lead to inflammation.

-5. Alcohol.
+Alcohol.
 Moderate drinking may be good for your heart, but heavy drinking can rev up the aging process.
-"Moderate" is one drink per day for women (such as a 5-ounce glass of wine or 12-ounce glass of beer) and two for men.
+"Moderate" is one drink per day for women (such as a 5-ounce glass of wine or 12-ounce glass of beer) and two drinks for men.